How to get the most out of your digital remarketing campaign budget

 When are planning your campaign, make sure to consider the timing.
 Check out the current size of the remarketing audience and the history.
 As we have seen, the remarketing dynamics are a bit challenging to comprehend.
 It is not easy to calculate it in your head and not even in a spreadsheet.

 The timing of your retargeting marketing campaign is unfortunate when your remarketing list is in decline.

 It is better the either prime the pump and build up the audience first.
 Or you can allocate a portion of the ad spending on target new visitors.
 This will feed your remarketing list.

 A remarketing campaign is going through a fairly dynamic process.
 The remarketing audience is like a bathtub in which the volume of water accumulates and depletes over time.
 Therefore, remarketing audience list size changes over time.
 The changes over time are determined by the retention period and are driven in inflow of customers from different sources, such as organic traffic, social media traffic, paid ads traffic and direct traffic.

 Consider these fundamentals and three important aspects when planning and running your digital marketing campaign:

 - Consider the expected change in list size when running your campaign.

 - The addressable audience is smaller than the total list size you can see currently in the audience insights reports.

-- You can nurture your remarketing list, by running ads which drive traffic from customers on your retargeting audience list to your website.
-This resets the retention period and keeps a profitable remarketing list going.
+- You can nurture your remarketing audience list, by running ads which drive traffic from customers on your retargeting audience list to your website.
+This resets the retention period and keeps a profitable retargeting list going.

-Which of these aspects are you going to consider in your next remarketing campaign?
+Which of these aspects are you going to consider in your next marketing campaign?